What is a student ambassador program and why do you need one?

 Student-led, virtual tours deliver a unique perspective on campus life.
 There’s a knock-on effect too: if done well, virtual tours can create a 30% increase in physical visits to your campus.
 That means more applications and a bigger conversion to acceptances and enrolment.

-Virtual tours aren’t hard or expensive to create either – you can try them for free here.
+Virtual tours aren’t hard or expensive to create either.
 Like online chats, taking tours online means tearing down time barriers and recruiting more international students.

 Staying in touch for prospective students

 Checking in with students throughout the enrolment process is far easier online.
 Once they’ve connected with an ambassador, they can talk through any issues or questions in their own time, from anywhere in the world.